glanzz/evmauth-core/CAST_COMMANDS.md

 # Cast Command Cheat Sheet

+This is a reference guide for using `cast` commands with a deployed EVMAuth contract.
+Replace the placeholder variables (e.g., `$PROXY`, `$RPC`, `$PRIVATE_KEY`, etc.) with your actual values, or set them as environment variables.

+**NOTE:** It is STRONGLY [recommended to use a hardware wallet or password protected key store](https://getfoundry.sh/guides/best-practices/key-management/) for private keys.

 ## Decode Return Values

 To decode the return value of any call, use this pattern: